 This steak fajita marinade recipe is my masterpiece.
 It’s the perfect blend of mouth-watering flavor and medium-rare tenderness—let’s make it tonight for your family.

 What Type of Steak is Best for Fajitas?

-If you’re in the south and southwest you should experiment with skirt steak and flank steak until you know the difference, and develop a preference.
+If you’re in the South and Southwest you should experiment with Skirt Steak and Flank Steak.
+At least until you know the difference, and develop a preference.
 Because this can be used as both a Skirt Steak Fajita Marinade and a Flank Steak Fajita Marinade!

-I’ve gone back and forth my entire career as a chef and I have learned that some grocery stores just carry really crappy skirt steak.
-I’m no butcher, but my experience has been that certain grocery stores will hide the fat side down and sell you WAY MORE FAT than is reasonable on that cut of meat, and that’s why they package it fat side down.
+I’ve gone back and forth my entire career as a chef and I’ve learned an important fact.
+Some grocery stores just carry really crappy Skirt Steak.
+I’m no butcher, but my experience has been that certain grocery stores will hide the fat side down.
+They do that to sell you WAY MORE FAT than is reasonable on that cut of meat.
+That’s why they package it fat side down.
 Crappy huh?

 Now, if you’re in California, you’ll have your choice of skirt, flank, and tri-tip.
 Tri-tip is really cool because it’s beautifully marbled with fat and can be butterflied for thinner slices, which means more exposure to the marinade!

 Do You Cut Steak Fajita Meat Before Marinating?

 The simple answer is no, you do not cut fajita meat before marinating, and here’s why:

 If you choose to cut your steak fajita meat before marinating it, it WILL pick up more marinade and therefore more “flavor”.
 Sounds like a great idea, right?!

 Well…not so much.
 It often picks up too much marinade and the results are overly salty.
 Each thin slice of meat shrinks considerably and no part of the exterior gets a good quality sear.